 All input lines can be individually connected by software to the interrupt system by programming the OR and DR registers accordingly.
-The pins of Port A and B are AND-connected to the interrupt associated with Vector #1.
-The pins of Port care AND-connected to the interrupt associated with Vector #2.
-The interrupt trigger modes (falling edge, rising edge and low level) can be selected by software for each port by programming the IOR register accordingly.
+The interrupt trigger modes (falling edge, rising edge and low level) can be configured by software as described in the Interrupt Chapter for each port.